circonus-labs/reconnoiter/BUILDING.md

 ## Requirements

 Compiler:
  * Support for C17 and C++20 standards is required.
-GCC 11 or later, Clang/LLVM
+This means GCC 11 or later;
-   is less tested but recent versions should work.
+   Clang/LLVM is less tested but recent versions should work.

 ### Third-party Libraries